Standard Model Theory for the FCC-ee Tera-Z stage: In search of the optimal contour of integration in Mellin--Barnes integrals

 However, there is always room for improvement.
-We would like to explore the geometrical aspect of \mbr{} integrals, i.e., consider the optimal contour of integration.
-The biggest obstacle from the numerical point of view in the computation of Feynman integrals in the MB representation is their bad convergence due to their highly oscillatory behaviour.
-Thus, it would be a big improvement if we could find a contour on which that oscillatory behaviour would be alleviated.
-In order to do this, we will adopt a concept originated in asymptotic analysis \cite{wong2001asymptotic,temme2014asymptotic} called method of steepest descent.
+We would like to explore the geometrical aspect of \mbr{} integrals, \ie consider the optimal contour of integration.
+The biggest obstacle, from the numerical point of view, in the computation of Feynman integrals in the {\mbr} representation is their bad convergence due to their highly oscillatory behaviour.
+Thus, it would be a great improvement if we could find a contour on which that oscillatory behaviour would be alleviated.
+To do this, we will adopt a concept originated in asymptotic analysis \cite{wong2001asymptotic,temme2014asymptotic} called the method of steepest descent.

 This method extends the idea of Laplace's method to the domain of complex numbers.
 Therefore, we consider integrals of the form